ksindi/managers-playbook/README.md

 1. Break down projects into small chunks that can be completed in a week or two.
 2. Prioritize projects that have the highest impact and are the most urgent.
+3. Minimize parallelization.
+It's better to have one project completed than two half done.
-3. Assign a single owner to each project.
+4. Assign a single owner to each project.
 This person is responsible for driving the project forward and communicating progress.
 Have the create a tech spec and work backwards on the due date.

-A great book on project execution is [How Big Things Get Done](https://www.amazon.com/How-Big-Things-Get-Done/dp/0593239512).
+For an amazing book on project execution check out [How Big Things Get Done](https://www.amazon.com/How-Big-Things-Get-Done/dp/0593239512).

 ## Feedback